 In January 2017, the FASB issued a new standard that clarifies the definition of a business and determines when an integrated set of assets and activities is not a business.
 This framework requires that if substantially all of the fair value of gross assets acquired or disposed of is concentrated in a single asset or group of similar identifiable assets, the assets would not represent a business.
 The standard is effective for interim and annual periods beginning after December 15, 2017 with early adoption permitted.
-We are currently assessing the impact of this standard on our financial condition and results of operations.
+We anticipate that the adoption of this new standard will result in more transactions being accounted for as asset acquisitions.